ubco-cmps/data301_course/project/milestone01.md

 - Accept the [Template Project group assignment](https://classroom.github.com/g/ulPph4ws)
 - I suggest you try working in `repl.it` for collaboratively editing your READMEs, but for now, work in your own Jupyter Notebooks
-- If you are working individually, name your team as "solo_###" where ### is the Group Number found at the end of this file
+- If you are working individually, name your team as "solo_###" as per the table I sent you in Canvas.
-- If you are working in a group of 3, first look to see if someone from your group has already created a team, look for `group_####`.
+- If you are working in a group of 3, first look to see if someone from your group has already accepted the assignment and created a team, look for your`group_####`.
 If you see it, join that team.
-  - If you do not, you are the first person accepting the assignment and you should create a team, call the team: `group_####` where #### is the four digit Group Number found at the bottom of this file.
+  - If you do not, you are the first person accepting the assignment and you should create a team, call the team: `group_####` as per the group name your team is called on Canvas.
 - In your GitHub repository create the following directories:
   - **Note: GitHub currently does not allow you to upload empty directories, so each directory must have a file in it (usually a README)**
   - `data` - all your data should go in this parent directory; a final data set may reside in this directory